 Educational materials are an integral part of the marketing plan.
 The 2012 plan includes reprints of the overview brochure, which promotes all of the programs.
-The plan also includes updates and reprints of materials, including tip cards, indicating low-cost or no cost "tips" while promoting the specific programs.
+The plan also includes updates and reprints of materials promoting the specific programs.

 The Honeywell Market Manager team recommends reinstating the completion of a one-page Project Information Form (PIF) with appropriate BPU staff at the start of each new project.
 This outline will help define the subject, audience, key messages, tone, goals, call-to-action, media specifications, and timeline to help understand and meet BPU expectations at the outset of each project.